Turn your scrap fabric into a beautiful rag wreath. This same technique can be used to create wreaths for any time of the year.

 Can I Change The Size Of This Wreath?

 Yes, you can.
-As long as you have two different-sized wreaths that look good together, you can make this wreath any size that you like.
+As long as you have two different-sized wreaths that look good together, you can make this wreath any size you like.

 What Size Strips Can I Use For A Rag Wreath?